 - Sprinkle turkey cutlets with salt and pepper.
 Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
 Prepare grill for indirect heat using a drip pan.

-- Place turkey over drip pan and grill, covered, over indirect medium heat for 5-6 minutes on each side or until a meat thermometer reads 170°.
+- Place turkey over drip pan and grill, covered, over indirect medium heat for 5-6 minutes on each side or until a thermometer reads 170°.
 Top each cutlet with some of the cranberry sauce; grill 1-2 minutes longer.
 Serve with remaining cranberry sauce.
 Yield: 6 servings.

 Originally published as Cranberry Turkey Cutlets in Quick Cooking September/October 2003, p10